morteza/weighted-metapath2vec/README.md

 ## Acknowledgements

-This project is supported by the Luxembourg National Research Fund (ATTRACT/2016/ID/11242114/DIGILEARN).
+This project is supported by the Luxembourg National Research Fund (ATTRACT/2016/ID/11242114/DIGILEARN and INTER Mobility/2017-2/ID/11765868/ULALA).

 ## License